Czechoslovakian skating ticket from 1951. Courtesy Czech Library of the Ministry of National Security.

 Though his brothers were also talented skaters, Josef proved to the most skilled skating Slíva.
 At the age of twenty five, he entered his first major international competition - the 1924 Winter Olympic Games in Chamonix, France - and almost medalled!
 His ordinals at those games ranged from first through seventh and his result proved to be Czechoslovakia's best finish at those Games.
 Stronger in school figures than freestyle, Slíva never quite managed to rise enough in the standings to win a medal at a major ISU competition.
 He placed fifth at the 1925 World Championships in Vienna, behind four Austrians... with a judging panel consisting of three Austrian and two Hungarian judges.
 Fifth place finishes followed at the 1926 World Championships and 1928 Winter Olympics.

 Josef found himself at the center of controversy in 1930, when he shockingly defeated reigning European Champion Karl Schäfer at the European Championships in Štrbské Pleso based on a win in the figures supported by a bloc of judges from Czechoslovakia, France and Yugoslavia.
 It was soon discovered that the Yugoslavian judge listed (Ivo Kavsek) was switched with a non-ISU judge from Yugoslavia (Victor Vadisek) who judged under his name.
 The scandal made the front page of the "Wiener Sport-Tagblatt" and the ISU Council declared the results of the competition null and void.
-The event was reskated in Berlin, with Schäfer again winning and Josef absent from the roster of competitors.
+The event was reskated in Berlin, with Schäfer again winning and Josef withdrawing after the fourth figure, over twenty points behind.
 Interestingly, Josef placed a dismal twelfth of thirteen competitors at his final major international competition, the 1931 World Championships, also in Berlin.
 In an obvious instance of insane national bias, the Czechoslovakian judge had him first.
 No other judge had him higher than tenth overall.

 Josef left the competitive skating world in some disgrace because of what happened at the 1930 European Championships, but he remained active behind the scenes as an administrator with the Czechoslovakian Skating Union and a judge.
 He judged the pairs events at the 1937 European Championships in Prague, the 1937 World Championships in London and 1939 European Championships in Zakopane.
 With his brothers, he constructed his own model of skates and even penned a manual on skating technique comprised of articles previously published in Berlin Eissport magazine.
 In 1947, his brother Anton was sentenced in Ostrava to twenty years in prison for his ties to the German Nazi Party and Josef faded into obscurity, the rest of his story obfuscated behind the Iron Curtain.